Barber S-1 | Barber S-2 (Friction Bearing) |

 The Barber S-2 70-ton roller bearing truck was a logical development from the original friction bearing design.
 Introduced in the late 1950s, the sturdiness of the S-2 truck is evidenced by the fifty plus years it has remained in service.
 A careful observer will spot these trucks in interchange use today.
 This truck can be used under almost any 70-ton rolling stock built from the 1960s forward.
 At present, Micro-Trains, Rapido Trains and Scaletrains.com all make N scale 70-ton roller bearing S-2 trucks.
 The Rapido Trains trucks were designed for the CN bulkhead flats that RT made for Prairie Shadows and the Scaletrains.com trucks were designed for their 4727 Cuft carbon black hoppers.

 Designed for today's heavier freight cars, 100-ton S-2 trucks have 36" wheels and a longer wheelbase than the 70-ton S-2's.
-Atlas, Intermountain, NARC, Micro-Trains, Scaletrains.com and Rapido Trains all make models of this version (the MTL truck was designed for their 60' double plug door boxcar, the STC truck was designed for their PS-2CD 4785 covered hopper and the RT truck was designed for their Autoflood III coal hoppers) -
+Atlas, Intermountain, NARC, Micro-Trains, Scaletrains.com, Rapido Trains and Tangent all make models of this version (the MTL truck was designed for their 60' double plug door boxcar, the STC truck was designed for their PS-2CD 4785 covered hopper, the RT truck was designed for their Autoflood III coal hoppers, and the Tangent truck was designed for their 4750 hoppers) -

 Micro-Trains also makes a slightly different 100-ton Barber S-2 truck for their 68' DODX flat cars (designated as "DODX Barber Roller Bearing Truck" by MTL).
 These are basically the same as their previous 100T S-2, just with the bolster area having been redesigned to work with the newer DODX flats.